DimitriVavoulisPortfolio/aws-targeted-multi-regulation-compliance-system/README.md

 ## Deployment

-For deployment instructions, please refer to the deployment guide.
+For deployment instructions, please refer to the Deployment Guide.

 ## Adding New Regulations